-Daniel Guth is a doctoral candidate in Social Science at Caltech.
-Daniel is an applied microeconomist with research interests in health and environmental economics, and he will be available for interviews for the 2023 job market.
+Daniel Guth is a Postdoctoral Associate at the University of Rochester Medical Center.
+Daniel is an applied microeconomist with research interests in health and environmental economics, and he will be available for interviews for the 2025-2026 job market.

 California Institute of Technology